We Are Not Alone (Breaking Benjamin album)

 We Are Not Alone is the second studio album by American rock band Breaking Benjamin.
 It was released on June 29, 2004.
-Three singles were released from the album, "So Cold", "Sooner or Later", and the full-band version of "Rain", as opposed to the original version in which the only instrument used is an acoustic guitar, which came out near the end of June 2005.
-The album name is a reference to the novel of the same name.
-We Are Not Alone sold 48,000 copies on its first week and was certified platinum by the RIAA on June 13, 2005.
-It is the first Breaking Benjamin album to receive a Parental Advisory label.
+Three singles were released from the album, "So Cold", "Sooner or Later", and the full-band version of "Rain".
+The album's name is a reference to a James Hilton novel of the same name.
+We Are Not Alone sold 48,000 copies in its first week and was certified platinum by the RIAA on June 13, 2005.
+It was the first Breaking Benjamin album to receive a Parental Advisory label.